 The radical improvements of navigational technology over the last decade have palliated this problem significantly; most people these days can just check their GPS to figure out how the roads here function.
 But GPS will save them in spite of the signage, not because of it.
 Other cities which I know well (New Orleans comes to mind) have equally confusing entrances from the exit ramps, in which navigation falters from a morass of modified streets, name changes, stubs that go nowhere, and unexpected interruptions to the conventional grid.
 The near-southside of Indianapolis is probably no worse than a number of cities, but the initiative for a solution at this point seems elusive.
 The confusion induced from this street-grid palimpsest does not affect the locals, who know the area like the back of their hand.
 Visitors eventually figure it out, and probably without much of a headache if they have GPS.

 But a stretch of Madison Avenue Orphan Stub/Meridian Street Access/whatever-you-want-to-call-it remains without sidewalks, and the only affirming, conclusive sign when exiting the interstate is that “Welcome to Indianapolis”.
 Is this tangle of street segments severe enough to warrant another round of surgery from the DPW?
 Absolutely not.
-But Lilly may grow again in a better economy, another major employer may expand, or the moderately deflated real estate of the area may encourage the construction of a similar mega-attraction like Lucas Oil.
+But Lilly may grow again in a better economy, another major employer may expand, or the moderately deflated real estate of the area may encourage the construction of a similar mega-attraction like Lucas Oil right there at the gateway to downtown.
 The existing confusion isn’t going to heal into scar tissue any time soon.